microsoft/vscode-docs/docs/languages/python.md

 > **Tip**: Snippets appear in the same way as code completion `kb(editor.action.triggerSuggest)`.

+# Execute in Python Terminal

+The Python extension provides shortcuts to run Python code in the current interpreter:

+- From the editor: right-click anywhere in the editor and select **Run Python File in Terminal**.
+If invoked on a selection, only that selection is run.
+- From Explorer: right-click a Python file and select **Run Python File in Terminal**.

+## Unit Testing

+The Python extension supports [unit testing](/docs/python/unit-testing.md) with the unittest, PyTest, and Nose test frameworks.

+To run unit tests, you enable one of the frameworks in settings.
+Each framework also has specific settings, such as arguments that identify paths and patterns for test discovery.

+Once discovered, VS Code provides a variety of commands (on the status bar, the command palette, and elsewhere) to run and debug tests, including ability to run individual test files and individual methods.

 ## Configuration

 The Python extension provides a wide variety of settings for its various features.
-These are described on their relevant topics, such as [Editing code](/docs/python/editing.md), [Linting](/docs/python/linting.md), [Debugging](/docs/python/debugging.md), [Jupyter](/docs/python/jupyter.md), and [Unit Testing](/docs/python/unit-testing.md).
+These are described on their relevant topics, such as [Editing code](/docs/python/editing.md), [Linting](/docs/python/linting.md), [Debugging](/docs/python/debugging.md), and [Unit Testing](/docs/python/unit-testing.md).
 The complete list is found in the [Settings reference](/docs/python/settings-reference.md).

-## [TODO: Unit Testing]

 ## Other popular Python extensions

 Additional Python language support can be added to to VS Code by installing other popular Python extensions.
+For Jupyter support, we recommend the "Jupyter" extension from Don Jayamanne.

 1. Open the **Extensions** view (`kb(workbench.view.extensions)`).
 2. Filter the extension list by typing 'python'.